STVT Advisory Committee*

 Dan Jones is the Managing Director of the Sustainable Montpelier Coalition and a leader in the City’s netzero design and planning efforts.

 Kevin J Kelley is the US/UN Correspondent for Nation Media Group (Kenya), a contributor to Seven Days and a world traveled cyclist.

 Bruce Lierman is a bike advocate from Bennington, Vermont.
 For years, Bruce and others in a series of community groups have been pushing for increased cycling infrastructure in Southern Vermont.

 Brian Shupe is the executive director at the Vermont Natural Resources Council.
 Read more about him here.

-Richard Watts teaches policy and media studies at the University of Vermont and is a regular bike commuter, transit rider, pedestrian and car-driver.
+Richard Watts teaches policy and media studies at the University of Vermont and is a regular bike commuter, transit rider and pedestrian from his home in Hinesburg.

 Anna Wymer is a co-founder of Sustainable Transportation Vermont and a 2017 Graduate of the University of Vermont and currently works in the transportation planning office of the Department of Public Works.